 - Zinc and/or titanium dioxide

-- Silicone that is often listed as dimethicone, orcyclomethicone, or cyclomethicone
+- The silicone that is often listed as dimethicone, orcyclomethicone, or Cyclomethicone

 - Broad-spectrum protection of SPF 30 or higher

-Certain medications and medical conditions can also increase your chances for a flareup.
+Certain medications and medical conditions can also increase your chances of a flareup.
 Some medications that are often associated with rosacea flareups include vasodilators and topical steroids.
-Chronic cough, caffeine withdrawal syndrome, and menopause can all lead to a greater risk for rosacea flareups.
+Chronic cough, caffeine-withdrawal syndrome, and menopause can all lead to a greater risk for rosacea flareups.

 Exertion during exercise, lift and load jobs, and other physical activity can trigger rosacea flareups.
 Extreme emotions, especially stress and anxiety, are also closely linked to an increase in rosacea flareups.

 A walk is not likely to lead to a rosacea flareup, but a long run or repeated heavy lifting may.
 Regular exercise is an important aspect of maintaining good whole-body health, so you should work closely with your dermatologist to create an exercise plan that minimizes rosacea flareups.

 Many people are frustrated by the lengthy process of identifying their triggers, but it’s worth the effort.
 One of the easiest ways to determine your triggers is to keep a flareup diary.
 To identify triggers, you should start by tracking the following factors for one week: